nuuuwan/news_lk3_data/README.md

 *2024-05-15 18:54:00* · [`adaderanalk`](https://www.adaderana.lk/news/99240/slovakias-prime-minister-injured-in-shooting) · `en`

-(AP) — Media reports say Slovakia’s populist Prime Minister Robert Fico was injured in a shooting and taken to hospital.
+(AP) — Slovak Prime Minister Robert Fico is in life-threatening condition after being wounded in a shooting after a political event Wednesday afternoon, according to his Facebook profile.

-The incident took place in the town of Handlova, some 150 kilometers northeast of the capital, according to the news television station TA3.
-A suspect has been detained, it said.
+The populist, pro-Russian leader, 59, was hit in the stomach after four shots were fired outside the House of Culture in the town of Handlova, some 150 kilometers (93 miles) northeast of the capital where the leader was meeting with supporters, according to reports on TA3, a Slovak TV station.
+A suspect has been detained, the country’s president said in a televised statement.

-◼️
+A message posted to Fico’s Facebook account said that the leader “has been shot multiple times and is currently in life-threatening condition.”

+It said he was being transported by helicopter to the Banská Bystrica, 29 kilometers (63 miles) away from Handlova because it would take too long to get to Bratislava due to the necessity of an acute procedure.

+...

 [Data](articles/2b9ac6ba.json)